FairyTaleLABs/BL-Better-Light-Ctrl/README.md

 ***
 ### 7. start-up
    * complete step 5 (Connect to WiFi) and step 6 (set 3D printer data)
-   * connect your "BL Better Light" LED controller with your power supply with an USB-C cable if it is not anymore
+   * connect your "BL Better Light" LED controller with your power supply with an USB-C cable if it is not anymore and with your LED strip
-   * the red led should light up
+   * the red controller led should light up
    * The "BL Better Light" LED controller performs an initial light sequence when switched on, the sequence of colors is RED to GREEN to BLUE.
 If you see a different sequence, you have set an incorrect color order on the setup page.
 Go back to the setup page (under point 6) and set the correct color order of your LED strip.
    * After the initial LED sequence the blue LED at the "BL Better Light" LED controller should light up.
 If not you have set the wrong 3D printer credentials (IP address or access code or serial no) on the setup page.
 Go back to the setup page (under point 6), check and set the correct values for your 3D printer
 ***